 Does your team need a challenge?

 The Loyola University Retreat and Ecology Campus (LUREC), Challenge Course Program offers adventure education at its very best.
-Our staff works with each group to custom design experiences that fulfill learning outcomes identified by group leaders and incorporate the interests of group members.
+Our staff works with each group to custom design experiences (commonly referred to as team building) that fulfill learning outcomes identified by group leaders and incorporate the interests of group members.

 The LUREC campus offers abundant open green space, forested areas and our newly built (2011) low and high ropes elements, a rock-climbing tower, zip line, jump poles, etc. In short, LUREC offers one of the most extensive and exciting challenge courses in the region and a campus that is welcoming, modern and unique within the Chicago area.